 Notice the structure that is used for each feature described in the

-For more information about how to create a module, including how to generate a manifest file and how to modify the manifest, see Building a Hello World Module.
+For more information about how to create a module, including how to generate a manifest file and how to modify the manifest, see these tutorials:

 A theme manifest can have the following fields:

 |Name||Provides a human-readable name for a theme that is an alternative to using the theme's ID.
 The ID of a theme is the name of the theme's folder in the virtual base path (the default virtual base path is ~/Themes), and is used for programmatic references.
 For example, for a theme whose ID is